S'pore shares close flat as regional markets struggle for direction

 The leading performer on the STI was Venture Corporation, which rose 1.9 per cent to $18.42, while aviation-related counters Singapore Airlines (SIA) and Sats finished at the bottom of the index, each declining 1.2 per cent.

-DBS Group Research said on Thursday that the preparation of a road map for Covid-19 being endemic, as more people get vaccinated, could be positive for domestic reopening names.
+DBS Group Research said yesterday that the preparation of a road map for Covid-19 being endemic, as more people get vaccinated, could be positive for domestic reopening names.

 Among the beneficiaries it sees are public transportation players and retail real estate investment trusts (Reits), including ComfortDelGro, Lendlease Global Commercial Reit and Mapletree Commercial Trust.